 Twenty-seven speakers delivered inspiring and concise presentations that fitted in with the overall ambition and aims of the day.

-This year’s marketplace hosted 53 exhibitors around the venue all offering interactive displays showcasing dynamic projects and products, which support a sustainable future.
+This year’s marketplace hosted 53 exhibitors (PDF) around the venue all offering interactive displays showcasing dynamic projects and products, which support a sustainable future.

 There was an interactive outdoor exhibition which showcased many different electric vehicles including one of Greater Manchester’s first electric buses.
 The Mancunian Birder, James Walsh, kindly hosted a pre-event guided Eco Walk to see bird wildlife around the Quays.